 One of the Fructose 6P remained in the reaction (3) is converted to glucose 6P by glucophosphate isomerase.
-The glucose may dephosphorylated by another phosphotase enzyme.
+The glucose may dephosphorylated by another phosphatase enzyme.

-The overall reactions in this regenerative steps results in the formation of 6 molecules of RUMP.
-And one molecule of glucose as the net product carbon fixation.
+The overall reactions in this regenerative steps results in the formation of 6 molecules of RUMP and one molecule of glucose as the end product carbon fixation.

 7PGALD + 5 DHAP –> 6 RUMP + C6H12O6 + 6 Pi